felisnigreps/learnGit/readme.txt

 wow, misic is great.

-create a brance is fast
+create aaa  a brance is fast

 now i'm in the dev branch.